-The Board of Directors defines the nature and level of risk compatible with the strategic objectives of the Company and the Group referred to in the "Foreword", including in its assessments all the elements that may be relevant to the medium/long-term sustainability of the activities of the Company and the Group.
+The Board of Directors defines the nature and level of risk compatible with the strategic objectives of the Company and the Group, including in its assessments the elements that may be relevant to the medium/long-term sustainability of the activities of the Company and the Group.

-In this regard, as explained in section of this Report entitled "Internal Control and Risk Management System," Edison has developed an integrated risk management model in accordance with the international principles of Enterprise Risk Management (ERM), the COSO framework specifically, to identify the Company's priority risks, pre-emptively assess their potential negative effects and take appropriate actions to mitigate them.
-Specifically, the risk assessment process also took into account the risks that could become significant in terms of sustainability over the medium/ long-term.
+In this regard, as explained in paragraph of this Report entitled "Internal Control and Risk Management System," Edison has developed an integrated risk management model in accordance with the international principles of Enterprise Risk Management (ERM), the COSO framework specifically, to identify the Company's priority risks, pre-emptively assess their potential negative effects and take appropriate actions to mitigate them.
+Specifically, the risk assessment process also took into account the risks that could become significant in terms of sustainable development over the medium/ long-term.
 The updated risk map is then examined on a yearly basis by the Board of Directors at the meeting during which it also approves the budget for the next year.

 Over the years, the Company developed specific safeguards for some of the risks identified within this integrated model, with the aim of managing and limiting the impact of the various risks on the Group's economic and financial equilibrium.
-More specifically, as explained in greater detail in the section of this Report entitled "Internal Control and Risk Management Systems," in relation to the Group's exposure to the risk of fluctuations in the prices of energy commodities handled, as well as to the exchange rate risk for those commodities denominated in foreign currency, the Company has for some time now employed an Energy Risk Policy.
-The policy defines the governance environment, monitoring and control of these risks, and provides for the adoption of specific risk limits in terms of Economic Capital, both with regard to the entire portfolio of asset and Group contracts (the "Industrial Portfolio"), both for the physical and financial trading on commodities, segregated into special portfolios (the "Trading portfolios"), separated from the Industrial Portfolio.
+More specifically, as explained in greater detail in the paragraph of this Report entitled "Internal Control and Risk Management Systems," in relation to the Group's exposure to the risk of fluctuations in the prices of energy commodities handled, as well as to the exchange rate risk concerning the currencies used by the Group, the Company has for some time now employed an Energy Risk Policy.
+The policy defines the governance environment, monitoring and control of these risks, and provides for the adoption of specific risk limits in terms of Economic Capital, with regard to the industrial portfolio of Group assets and contracts.